hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 The first step in the compilation steps is the `High-Level Intermediate Representation (HIR)` step.
 In this step, Rust source code passes through parsing and desugaring steps.
 A more detailed explanation this link will be helpful: [HIR](https://rustc-dev-guide.rust-lang.org/hir.html)

-As mentioned before, as an example Rust code, we will use the same algorithm that we used in the C/C++ part, which is:
+As mentioned before, as an example Rust code, we will use the same algorithm that we used in the C/C++ part, which is (no guarantee on code quality, just an example):

 ```Rust
 fn main() {